-- For reports where a student or staff member has tested positive with COVID-19, we will treat all areas in which the individual had the possibility of entering. - For reports of a student or staff member coming in contact with a COVID-19 positive person, and the individual had not been adhering to social distancing and protective equipment rules, we will conduct everyday disinfecting procedures; no electrostatic treatment. - If three or more people report positive for COVID-19, then the entire campus will be electrostatically disinfected, making it safe for students and staff to return the following day.
+- For reports where a student or staff member has tested positive with COVID-19, our Custodial Emergency Response Team (CERT) will treat all areas in which the individual had the possibility of entering. - For reports of a student or staff member coming in contact with a COVID-19 positive person, and the individual had not been adhering to social distancing and protective equipment rules, we will conduct everyday disinfecting procedures; no electrostatic treatment.

+• If three or more people report positive for COVID-19, then the entire campus will be electrostatically disinfected by the Custodial Emergency Response Team (CERT), making it safe for students and staff to return the following day.